Are You Suffering From severe endometriosis?

-Deep pelvic endometriosis may lead to severe pain, the treatment of which may require complete surgical resection of lesions.
+Severe and deep disease may lead to sharp pain, the treatment of which may require complete surgical resection of lesions.
 Infiltration of bowel is a difficult therapeutic problem.
 Preoperative diagnosis is difficult and digestive infiltration may remain unknown before surgery.
 This may cause damage to the gut with incomplete resection during surgery and sometimes may require repeated surgery.
 Both magnetic resonance imaging (MRI) and endoscopic ultrasonography are able to detect rectal infiltration but their usefulness in the preoperative staging is still not evaluated.

 Can Endometriosis affect fertility?

-Approximately 30% to 50% of women that have the diagnosis of endometriosis also struggle with infertility.
-Twenty five percent to 50% of women diagnosed with infertility also have endometriosis, but the endometriosis may not be severe enough to be the primary cause of infertility.
+Approximately 30% to 50% of women with this diagnosis also struggle with infertility.
+Twenty five percent to 50% of women diagnosed with infertility also have endometriosis, but the disease may not be severe enough to be the primary cause of infertility.
 White women have been reported to be more likely than African American women to have endometriosis.
 In addition, risk factors for endometriosis include below average body mass index, smoking, and alcohol use.

 After ovulation, peritoneal fluid contains concentrations of progesterone and of 17 beta-estradiol that are 5 to 20 times higher than plasma concentrations in women with ovulatory cycles but not in women with unruptured luteinized follicles.
-Since viable endometrial cells were found in the peritoneal fluid of over 50% of women, both with and without endometriosis, a new hypothesis is presented about the cause of pelvic endometriosis and the association of pelvic endometriosis and infertility: pelvic endometriosis could be the consequence of infertility caused by the unruptured luteinized follicle.
+Since viable endometrial cells were found in the peritoneal fluid of over 50% of women, both with and without disease, a new hypothesis is presented about the cause of pelvic endometriosis and the association with infertility: it could be the consequence of infertility caused by the unruptured luteinized follicle.

 How endometriosis can lead to infertility in a woman and how it is treated?

-Infertility due to endometriosis could be due to several abnormalities like tubal dysfunction, impaired ovarian reserve, worsening egg quality, defect in implantation and decreased sperm motility inside the female reproductive system.
-Infertility due to endometriosis at the earlier stages can be treated by simpler treatment like ovulation induction and IUI.
+Infertility could be due to several abnormalities like tubal dysfunction, impaired ovarian reserve, worsening egg quality, defect in implantation and decreased sperm motility inside the female reproductive system.
+Infertility at the earlier stages can be treated by simpler treatment like ovulation induction and IUI.
 However, at advanced stages it requires IVF / ICSI as the disease spreads rapidly and destroys the ovaries.
 At later stages, usually the women are completely depleted of their eggs and have to go through egg donation programme.

-What are the precautions for women trying to conceive with endometriosis?
+What are the precautions for women trying to conceive ?